 Should you listen to your pregnancy food cravings?

-It’s still crucial to maintain a balanced diet, especially since excessive sugar intake or weight gain during pregnancy can result in gestational diabetes.
+It’s still crucial to maintain a balanced healthy diet, especially since excessive sugar intake or weight gain during pregnancy can result in gestational diabetes.

 Here are some strategies for dealing with the cravings (especially the less healthy ones):